Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 This journal's relatively quick acceptance time makes it popular amongst students.
 You won't have to wait months to know if your paper got approved, which is great compared to most research journals.

-However, we'd like to emphasize that this is one of the few prestigious journals that accept research on diverse topics.
+However, we'd like to emphasize that this is one of the few prestigious high school research journals that accept research on diverse topics.
 That's because most academic journals have specific disciplines in which they accept work.

 In our experience, we suggest you aim for a more prestigious journal as your first choice and consider JSR as a backup option if your initial submission doesn't work out.

-The short answer to that question is no. Journal of Student Research is a research journal that's considered moderately selective.
+The short answer to that question is no. JSR is considered moderately selective.

 What does this mean?